Table of Contents

 - Sell the tickets

-- Monitor Brighton Fringe ticket sales
+- Monitor Brighton Fringe ticket sales and update allocations as required

 - Collect tickets sold by Brighton Fringe from the Box Office